gunalmel/mteam-dashboard-backend/README.md

 - **action-groups.json**: Maps CSV action keywords to action group names (e.g., both "rosc_fentanyl_or_propofol" and "select adenosine" map to "Medication").
 Actions in the same group share the same icon and filter label.
 - **action-groups-icons.json**: Maps action group names to icon file names (icons are bundled with the frontend).
 - **action-plot-stages.json**: Maps stage names from the CSV to display names for the plot.
-- **action-plot-settings.json**: Sets the ploty axis parameters.
+- **action-plot-settings.json**: Sets the plotly axis parameters.
 - **team-member-filter-settings.json**: Specifies the order of filter options for the Cognitive Load and Visual Attention plots.
 The filter names are derived from the snake_case JSON filenames (e.g., team_lead.json becomes "Team Lead").
 Options matching the order in this file appear first; others are sorted alphabetically.
 - **visual-attention-plot-settings.json**: Defines the colors for the data series in the Visual Attention plot.

 ## Data File Organization

+The cognitive load and visual attention file names must match each other.
+The file names are used to generate filter options and then to match those files. e.g.: Instead of data/09182024/cognitive-load/team_lead.json and data/09182024/visual-attention/team_lead.json, you use data/09182024/visual-attention/team_ld.json then the filter option "Team Lead" will be generated from cognitive-load/team_lead.json file and selecting that filter will not match visual-attention/team_ld.json file so visual attention plot will show nothing.

 The json data files for cognitive load and visual attention plots must be named in snake case. e.g., team_lead.json will be used to produce the "Team Lead" filter option in the plot.
 In team-member-filter-settings.json, those derived filter option names should be used to dictate the order of filter options. (see Plot Configuration section above)

+In JSON files don't use NaN as a value, use null instead.
+Also, pay attention to json files containing valid json data.
+Run your data through a json validator otherwise the file couldn't be parsed correctly and deserialized into expected data structures.

 ### Local File System
 ```